Closed

 Eligible expenses

-- Programming, operations, and administration
+- Staffing, facilities, operations, programming, and administration.

 Ineligible Costs and Activities